The Picture Show Man: Production

 The film was based on the memoirs of Lyle Penn, whose father was a travelling film exhibitor.
 He saw Joan Long being interviewed on television about her documentary on early Australian cinema, The Pictures That Moved and sent his memoirs to her.
 She optioned them and adapted it into a screenplay.
-Long was reluctant to direct the movie herself and as such hired John Power.
+Long was reluctant to direct the movie, and she hired John Power.

 The film was funded by the Australian Film Commission ($250,000), the New South Wales government ($120,000), the Women's Film Fund, private investors and with support from then-Premier of New South Wales Neville Wran.

-Shooting commenced on 17 October 1976 and went until 4 December, a total of seven weeks.
+Shooting began on 17 October 1976 and went until 4 December, a total of seven weeks.
 It took place in and around Tamworth.
-Relations between Joan Long and John Power were not always smooth, the two occasionally clashing over interpretation.
+Relations between Joan Long and John Power were not always smooth, and the two occasionally clashed over interpretation.

 Release

 Box office

 The film was a medium success at the box office.
 It won Australian Film Awards for Best Art Direction, Costume Design and Supporting Actor (Rod Taylor).